tonyx/Sharpino/README.md

     - Any functional language of the ML family language in my opinion is a good fit for event-sourcing for the following reasons:
         - Events are immutable, building the state of the context is a function of those events.
         - Discriminated Unions are suitable to represent events and commands.
-        - The use of the lambda expression is a nice trick for the undoers (compensator events, former "Saga-like").
         - It is a .net language, so you can use everything in the .net ecosystem (including C# libraries).
 - How to use it
     - add the nuget package Sharpino to your project.